H3mann/NextGenVest/README.md

 [x] The rate is fetched by the nodejs server
 [x] Your project has a README.md with build instructions

-## Judging criteria

 Met all requirements in checklist - check.
 Widget 1 animations are creative - Creatively and clearly plots readable info!
 Good coding style - I code the way I dress, with good style!
-Efficient code - You got it!
-Good and clear commit history - If my commit history was any better, this app might consider marrying me.
+Efficient code - You got it!Good and clear commit history - If my commit history was any better, this app might consider marrying me.
 Clear README.md build instructions - Clear as a summers day.

 ### Installation